awt/turqlom-index-blog/about.md

     For more details on these potential vulnerabilities, read the [Bitmessage Technical Paper](https://bitmessage.org/Bitmessage%20Technical%20Paper.pdf).

+##### Acknowledgements

+I'd like to thank Steve Dekorte for helping me come up with this idea and providing advice and design guidance along the way.

 _Note_:

 This service is provided for free but is not free to maintain.
 Please send donations in Bitcoin to: 1KFwsgfViJAhKN5u8TXooJ9bVs1vKthEHA